Home

 for my 32GB IDE hard drive.
 I had to get out.

-at the time, attempting to better understand what exactly I had uncovered.
-I
+UNIX at the time, attempting to better understand what exactly I had uncovered.

-busted backlight I got for free from a family member.
+a busted backlight I got for free from a family member.
+Streaming before

 It was fun, different, and exciting.